-Now, if you are the type that wants a big refund, than don’t do anything to your paycheck withholding.
-You will get a larger than usual refund every year and you can utilize your lump sum however you like.
+Now, if you are the type that wants a big refund, then don’t do anything to your paycheck withholding.
+Now that you have the mortgage credit certificate, you will get a larger than usual refund every year and you can utilize your lump sum however you like.

 If you do not want a big refund, however, you have 2 options: